-The Bank has a Board approved public disclosure policy, in compliance with CBB regulations under PD Module of the Volume 2 of CBB Rulebook, to disclose material information about its activities to various stakeholders.
+The Bank has a Board approved communication strategy which is part of the public disclosure policy, in compliance with CBB regulations under PD Module of the

+Volume 2 of CBB Rulebook, to disclose material information about its activities to various stakeholders.
 As a policy, the Bank maintains at least three years of financial data on its website.

-The disclosure policy applies to all modes of communication to the public including written, oral and electronic communications.
+The communication policy applies to all modes of communication to the public including written, oral and electronic communications.
 These disclosures are made on a timely basis in a manner required by applicable laws and regulatory requirements.